COP26: Running Blog

 And here in the UK there’s the UK100, a collection of British local governments that are advocating for stronger climate action and, in many ways, taking things into their own hands.
 Dr Simon Bradshaw, Climate Council Head of Research, who is on the ground in Glasgow, was invited to speak at a panel at COP26 supported by UK100, “Local leaders change the national Net Zero conversation.”

-10 November – Day nine
+10 November – Day Nine

 Beep, beep it’s transport day at COP26!
 For many countries, transport makes up a substantial chunk of greenhouse gas emissions, which means having a plan to reduce those is key to tackling climate change.
 Luckily for Glasgow, Scotland is racing ahead on renewable transport!